hdShang/arxiv-daily/docs/cs-AI/2025-09-30/papers/250926205v1-human-centered-evaluation-of-rag-outputs-a-framework-and-questionnai.md

 ---
 layout: default
-title: Human-Centered Evaluation of RAG outputs: a framework and questionnaire for human-AI collaboration
+title: "Human-Centered Evaluation of RAG outputs: a framework and questionnaire for human-AI collaboration"
 ---

 # Human-Centered Evaluation of RAG outputs: a framework and questionnaire for human-AI collaboration